Information about the county's efforts related to Superstorm Sandy recovery are posted here.

 The Monmouth County Office of Emergency Management continues recovery operations for this storm and its impact on the county.

-- New Jersey has established two dedicated hotlines for homeowners to get questions answered about elevation.
+- New Jersey has two dedicated hotlines for homeowners information about elevation pertaining to rebuilding.
 Read more

 - A Monmouth County Long Term Recovery Group has been established to aid and assist residents affected by Sandy.
 Read more

 - An updated FEMA fact sheet is available here.

 - The Monmouth County Prosecutor's Office has initiated a county-wide task force to help Hurricane Sandy victims who fall prey to unscrupulous contractors, con artists and other storm opportunists.
 Read the press release or go to www.sandyfraud.com for more information.